Sustainability / Social Report / Customer Satisfaction and Safety Assurance Chemical and Product Safety

 Scroll left or right

-2. *2GPS/JIPS stands for Global Product Strategy/Japan Initiative of Product Stewardship, and it concerns the voluntary actions of the chemical industry promoted by Japan Chemical Industry Association (JCIA) and is based on the chemical management strategy of the International Council of Chemical Associations (ICCA).
+- *2GPS/JIPS stands for Global Product Strategy/Japan Initiative of Product Stewardship.
+It concerns the chemical industry voluntary actions promoted by Japan Chemical Industry Association (JCIA) and is based on the chemical management strategy of the International Council of Chemical Associations (ICCA).
 Through these actions, the industry conducts risk assessments of chemical products, creates safety summaries to easily explain results to people outside the industry, and makes these summaries publicly available on JCIA’s “Portal Site for Chemical Substance Risk Assessment Support.”

 In-House Training and Education

-To ensure appropriate management of chemical substances, the Daicel Group regularly provides all employees who handle chemical substances with educational programs about the hazardous properties of chemical substances and appropriate methods for handling them as well as the domestic and overseas laws and regulations governing them.
+To ensure appropriate management of chemical substances, the Daicel Group regularly provides all workers who handle chemical substances with educational programs about the hazardous properties of chemical substances and appropriate methods for handling them, and the domestic and overseas laws and regulations governing them.

 Voluntary Efforts Concerning Chemical Substances